AGRINFO AGRINFO logo

 Background

-Under the current FPA, the EU provides a total financial contribution of €725,000 per year (European Commission).
-The agreement allows EU vessels to fish the surplus of the allowable catch in Mauritius waters, and contribute regular supplies of tuna to the local fish-processing industry.
 Mauritius is the third largest supplier of canned tuna to the EU market after Ecuador and the Philippines.
-Products exported from Mauritius enter the EU market duty-free and quota-free, provided they meet the rules of origin defined in the interim Economic Partnership Agreement (EPA) between the EU and certain Eastern and Southern Africa States (including Mauritius and the Seychelles) (European Commission 2021).
+Products exported from Mauritius enter the EU market duty-free and quota-free, provided they meet the rules of origin defined in the interim Economic Partnership Agreement (EPA) between the EU and certain Eastern and Southern African States (including Mauritius and the Seychelles) (European Commission et al. 2021).

 Resources